Mechanism Design with Limited Commitment: Introduction

-It is then clear why restricting attention to mechanisms that satisfy properties (i)-(iii) and truthtelling equilibria is with loss of generality under limited commitment: Upon observing the output message, the designer learns the agent's type report and hence her type.
-Then the agent may have an incentive to misreport if the designer cannot commit not to react to this information.
-This is precisely the intuition behind the main result in \cite{bester2001contracting}, which is the first paper to provide a general analysis of optimal mechanism design with limited commitment.
-The authors restrict attention to mechanisms in which the cardinality of the set of input and output messages is the same and $\beta$ is ``invertible."
-They show that to sustain payoffs in the Pareto frontier, mechanisms in which input messages are type reports are without loss of generality.
+Why restricting attention to mechanisms that satisfy properties (i)-(iii) and to truthtelling equilibria is with loss of generality under limited commitment is therefore clear: upon observing the output message, the designer learns the agent's type report and hence her type.
+Then, the agent may have an incentive to misreport if the designer cannot commit to not react to this information.
+This intuition is behind the main result in \cite{bester2001contracting}, which is the first paper to provide a general analysis of optimal mechanism design with limited commitment.
+The authors restrict attention to mechanisms such that the cardinality of the set of input and output messages is the same, and $\spot$ is such that, by observing the output message, the designer learns the input message.\footnote{ The class of mechanisms considered in \cite{bester2001contracting} encompasses the mechanisms considered by most papers in the literature on limited commitment starting from \cite{laffont1988dynamics}.} They show that to sustain payoffs in the Pareto frontier, mechanisms in which input messages are type reports are without loss of generality.
 However, focusing on truthtelling equilibria is with loss of generality.
-In a follow-up paper, \cite{bester2007contracting} lift the restriction on the class of mechanisms (i.e., (ii) and (iii) above) and show in a one-period model that focusing on mechanisms in which input messages are type reports and truthtelling equilibria is without loss of generality.
-The authors, however, do not characterize the output messages.
-It is also not clear whether taking input messages to be type reports is without loss when the designer and the agent interact repeatedly (see the discussion after Theorem \ref{maintheorem}).
+In a follow-up paper, \cite{bester2007contracting} lift the restrictions on the class of mechanisms (i.e., (ii) and (iii) above) and show in a one-period model that focusing on mechanisms in which input messages are type reports and on truthtelling equilibria is without loss of generality.
+The authors, however, do not characterize the set of output messages.
+Whether taking the set of input messages to be the set of type reports is without loss when the designer and the agent interact repeatedly is also unclear (see the discussion after \autoref{theorem:main-theorem}).